 I've never smoked but for some reason I have this feeling if not need to buy a sample of pricey cigars and smoke them while attending Great Yarmouth racecourse.
-This seaside racecourse fills my heart with joy with the fondest memories and feeling of family, hope and love which I never really thought much about until the passing of my Dad.
+This was in the days before online casinos but the seaside racecourse fills my heart with joy with the fondest memories and feeling of family, hope and love which I never really thought much about until the passing of my Dad.

 I actually bought a couple of cigars which are still awaiting the day and this has been several years.
 I'm sure they must have dried to a crisp and if lit would burn like a fuse rather than a pleasant smoke.

 There has always been an association with professional gamblers and smoking cigars.
 I guess because you need a fair wedge to even buy a cigar.
 Something tells me that someone who buys a cigar that costs £25 a time isn't going to Honest Joe Turf Accountant and bet five pound each-way on number ten.

 Dad would be at the races, smoking his cigar, and betting.
 To be fair he was betting ten, twenty or a little more cash if he was on a winning day.

 I'm going on our merry pilgrimage to the Eastern Festival this September at Great Yarmouth races.
 We go as a family to remember those who are sadly no longer here.
 I really need to buy my box of Cuban cigars and walk around the racecourse and light a cigar and say: ''Thank you, Dad.''